How tax applies in retirement

 Now that you’ve retired, it’s worth learning as much as you can about how tax applies to your income and investments.

-On this page you’ll find general information about the tax treatment that applies when you have either a Retirement Income Allocated Pension or Retirement Income Term Allocated Pension with us.
+On this page you’ll find general information about the tax treatment that applies when you have either an RI Allocated Pension or RI Term Allocated Pension with us.
 Your other investments may have different tax rules, so please check with your provider for details.

-A Retirement Income Allocated Pension offers tax benefits, which means you might pay less tax than you would if you chose another type of investment.
+An RI Allocated Pension and RI Term Allocated Pension offer tax benefits, which means you might pay less tax than you would if you chose another type of investment.
 There are two ways you can benefit:

-Here’s a summary of the tax rules that apply to your Retirement Income Allocated Pension account.
+Here’s a summary of the tax rules that apply to your RI Allocated Pension account.

 Different parts of your pension are taxed differently

-Your Retirement Income Allocated Pension account may include two different parts or ‘components’.
+Your RI Allocated Pension account may include two different parts or ‘components’.
 Each part is taxed differently, depending on where the funds come from.
 You might have: